thefreshvince/candy-browser/readme.md

 An HTML5, CSS3, and JS (optional) content frame used to display portfolio pieces. [(examples)](http://thefreshvince.github.io/candy-browser)

 Screenshots of browsers suuuuuuuck!
 They detract from the feel of the site and the content held.
 Here are some reasons why a non graphic version of a web browser is a great solution:
-- Gives the ability to animate specific parts of it
+- Gives the ability to animate specific parts
 - Doesn't lose resolution when blown up or sized down
 - Theme it to fit whichever project's style, thus not detracting